Race certified by Finishers: event approved by the organizer

 The event in a few words

-Hey there, valiant gladiator! 🤺 Did you know that all roads lead to the Gard?
-No, we haven’t lost our Latin: in the month of November, a cohort of centurions, legionaries, and other emperors invade the region for the Veni Vici.
-They are crazy, these Finishers! 🤪
+Hey there, brave gladiator! 🤺 Did you know that all roads lead to the Gard?
+No, no, we're not losing our Latin: every early November, a cohort of centurions, legionnaires, and other aspiring emperors invade the region for the Veni Vici.
+Those Finishers are crazy! 🤪

-In the heart of the off-season, the empire of Uzès once again hosts the mythical Veni Vici 💪, a race guaranteed to offer an escape.
-In the Occitan lands, you will travel back 2,000 years in history, following in the footsteps of our ancestors with extraordinary creative genius, as you head towards Nîmes 🏛️.
-Nemausus, its ancient name, or the "French Rome" as it’s now nicknamed, has preserved intact traces of its rich Roman past.
-Notably, the arena where you are summoned for your battle: the Nîmes aqueduct.
-This remarkable Roman monument houses an equally magnificent masterpiece, the Pont du Gard, which you will have the chance to explore at your running pace 😍.
-A charismatic bimillennial structure, protected territory, and pleasant temperatures set the stage.
-This backdrop attracted over 7,000 participants from 36 different countries.
-Do you have any excuse not to say you came, you saw, and you conquered? 🤔
+In the heart of the late season, the empire of Uzès once again hosts the mythical Veni Vici 💪, a race with guaranteed escape.
+In Occitan lands, you'll trace back some 2,000 years of history on the trail of our ancestors with an extraordinary creative genius as you head towards Nîmes 🏛️.
+Nemausus by its ancient name, or the "French Rome" as it is currently nicknamed, has retained the intact traces of its rich Roman past.
+Notably the arena where you have a date for your fight: the Nîmes aqueduct.
+A Roman monument counting among the most remarkable in the world, it houses a no less magnificent masterpiece, the Pont du Gard, which you'll have the chance to discover at the pace of your strides 😍.
+A charismatic two-thousand-year-old structure, a protected territory, and pleasant temperatures set the scene.
+This very scene attracted more than 10,000 participants in 2025, from 50 different countries.
+So, do you still have an excuse not to say you came, saw, and conquered? 🤔

-You who appreciate things done right will easily recognize that this event is not made of the same wood cut from the same stone as others 😏.
-With the Pont du Gard as the common denominator for all paths, you will travel the axis that makes the region’s residents proud: Uzès - Pont du Gard - Nîmes.
-The program includes 6 formats set in this ancient scene, enough to satisfy all types of gladiators ⚔️: an 82 km trail (2,200 mD+), a 48 km trail (1,250 mD+), a 27 km course (700 mD+) to be done as a race or Nordic walking, a 16 km trail (420 mD+) to be completed while running and finally a 14 km hike (320 mD+) 👏.
-No matter which distance you choose, you can thank life, sing life, dance life, as your race will treat you to a monumental setting! 🤩
+You who have a taste for well-done things, you'll easily recognize from the proposed routes that this event is definitely not made of the same wood made of the same stone as the others 😏.
+With the Pont du Gard as a denominator common to all routes, you'll follow the prideful axis of the region's inhabitants: Uzès - Pont du Gard - Nîmes.
+On the program, 6 formats are laid out in this ancient setting, enough to satisfy all types of gladiators ⚔️: an 87 km trail (2,250 mD+), a 52 km trail (1,470 mD+), a 33 km route (715 mD+) to do in race format or Nordic walking, an 18 km trail (525 mD+) to complete running, and finally a 16 km hike (445 mD+) 👏.
+No matter the distance you choose, you can thank life, sing life, and dance life, because your race will offer you a monumental setting! 🤩

-The empire our ancestors left us in the heart of the Gard is unimaginably rich, and you will quickly realize this as you stride along 🏃♂️.
-Prepare for a race with a thousand faces 🎭, at the heart of which city, nature, villages, and Roman remains coexist to form a harmonious and unforgettable tableau.
-Fully immersed in the Gard scrubland 🌿, the variety of landscapes on display will leave you speechless: dirt paths, streams, rocky trails 🪨 (be careful with your ankles though), and pine forests will complete this beautiful picture 🤤.
-You'll stretch your strides within a dense and contrasting Mediterranean vegetation.
-You'll run (or walk) through an environment of green oak forests 🌲, the emblematic tree of the region, and wild, fragrant plants such as thyme or honeysuckle 🌞.
-Not to mention the vineyards 🍇 and olive groves 🫒, which will definitely transport you to the South 🏖️.
-You'll discover an exceedingly rich historical and cultural heritage, especially if you choose the longest distance.
-Traversing the Nîmes aqueduct in its entirety (yes, yes... you read that right!), the Vallée d’Eure will unveil its typical welcoming stone-built villages 🏘️, such as Saint-Maximin, Argilliers, or Vers-Pont du Gard (we’ll stop here, we don't want to reveal everything).
-Passing by the Vers stone quarries, you’ll see where the stones used to build the Pont du Gard, the very one you've been eagerly awaiting ⏳, were extracted.
-Standing 49 meters high with its three superimposed arcs, it will proudly rise along your path, rich with its 2,000-year existence.
-And as if that weren't enough, your historical journey will conclude in the heart of Roman Nîmes.
-Nemausus will offer you an unforgettable finish, between descending Les Jardins de la Fontaine, encountering the Tour Magne, viewing the Maison Carrée (listed just last year as a UNESCO World Heritage Site), and concluding your journey at the famous arenas 🏛️ which will mark the end of your adventure with a grand flourish 🌳.
-However, don't get too used to the order in which you’ll discover all these architectural masterpieces, as each year, the course may change direction!
-Each edition brings new surprises and passages 🎁.
+The empire bequeathed to us by our ancestors at the heart of the Gard is unimaginably rich, and you'll quickly realize it throughout your strides 🏃♂️.
+Prepare for a race with a thousand faces 🎭, at the core of which coexist cities, nature, villages, and Roman relics to form a harmonious and unforgettable picture.
+Immersed in the Gardan sagebrush 🌿, the variety of landscapes that will unfold will leave you speechless: dirt paths, streams, rocky trails 🪨 (be careful with those ankles), and pine forests will complete this beautiful tableau 🤤.
+You'll extend your strides in a very rich and contrasting Mediterranean vegetation.
+You'll run (or walk) in an environment of green oak forests 🌲, the emblematic tree of the region, and with wild fragrant plants such as thyme or rosemary 🌞.
+Not to mention vineyards 🍇 and olive groves 🫒, making you truly feel in the South 🏖️.
+You'll discover an historical and cultural heritage extremely rich, especially if you choose the longest distance.
+By crossing the complete Nîmes aqueduct (yes, yes... you read that right!), starting from the Uzès Castle, the first Duchy of France, you will zigzag the Vallée d'Eure and villages as typical as they are welcoming, all built of stone 🏘️, like Saint-Maximin, Argilliers, or Vers-Pont du Gard (we'll stop there, we won't reveal everything).
+Passing near the Vers stone quarries, you'll see where the stones used to construct the Pont du Gard were extracted, the very one you're looking forward to ⏳.
+Standing 49 meters high with its three superimposed rows of arches, it will tower proudly on your path, rich in its 2,000 years of existence.
+And as if all that wasn't enough, it's in the heart of Roman Nîmes, where your historical journey will end.
+Nemausus offers a majestic finish, past the Jardins de la Fontaine that you'll descend, the Tour Magne, la Maison Carrée, (listed last year as a World Heritage Site) and its famous Arenas 🏛️ where your journey ends.
+A majestic finish 🌳.
+But don't get too used to the order in which you'll discover all these architectural masterpieces, as the route changes direction every year!
+Each edition has new surprises and passages 🎁.

-Alright, the race is over, but nothing prevents you from spending a few more hours immersed in the Roman era 🏺.
-You’ve understood, there’s no need to go far when you're in Nîmes, to delve into the Roman remains, particularly abundant in this city 😉.
-The Nîmes arenas are a must-see and will definitely transport you to Italy.
-It's impossible to leave here without admiring the Maison carrée, whose preservation is breathtaking.
-And for the promised feast for one-day gladiators, we recommend the typical cod brandade accompanied by a drizzle of olive oil and a piece of Pélardon 🧀.
+Although the race ended, nothing prevents you from staying a few more hours frozen in the Roman era 🏺.
+You got it, no need to go far when you're in Nîmes, to delve into Roman relics, particularly numerous in this city 😉.
+The Nîmes Arenas are an unavoidable must-see and will definitely transport you to Italy.
+It's impossible to leave without admiring the Maison Carrée, whose conservation is impressive.
+And for the promised feast to our day gladiators, we recommend the typical cod brandade with a drizzle of olive oil and a slice of Pélardon 🧀.

-So, grab your finest toga and a small pouch of sesterces, and come shout your best Veni Vidi Vici at the foot of the Pont du Gard! 🚩
+So, pack your best toga and a small pouch of sesterces, and come shout your best Veni Vidi Vici at the foot of the Pont du Gard! 🚩

 4 reasons to join this race